 - The gelatin will dissolve very quickly; I'd say that about 10-20 seconds would do it.

 - Don't let it come to a boil at all; that will ruin the gelatin.

 - As soon as the gelatin is dissolved, take it off the heat and immediately start stirring in the mango mixture.

 - Add only 1 tablespoon mango puree at a time and incorporate it completely before adding the next tablespoon.

-- Let the gelatin mango mixture rest in the fridge for a short while, just until only very slightly set.
-Don’t let it set too much or it will not be smooth anymore once you try to add the whipped heavy cream.
+- Let the gelatin mixture rest in the fridge for a short while, just until only very slightly set.
+However, don't let it set too much, or it will not be smooth anymore once you try to add the whipped heavy cream.

-- Fold the whipped cream into the gelatin mango mixture.
+- Fold the whipped cream into the gelatin mixture.

-- I used my old and trusted sponge recipe for the base of the mango mousse cake, I must have bake this a million times, it is quite rare that I use another recipe.
+- I used my old and trusted sponge recipe for the base of the fruit mousse torte; I must have bake this a million times; it is quite rare that I use another recipe.

-- The recipe is easy, it tastes great and it always turns out the way it is supposed to be, no surprises.
+- The recipe is easy, tastes great, and always turns out the way it is supposed to be, with no surprises.

-- I used mango nectar to make the fruit jello topping.
+- I used nectar to make the fruit jello topping.

-- The nectar will be boiled shortly with some cornstarch, which will help the mixture thicken and set on the cake.
+- The nectar will be boiled shortly with some cornstarch, which will help the mixture thicken and set.

 - Whisk the cornstarch very well into the nectar until there are no more clumps.

 - The color of the mixture will be pale and not very pretty at this point.
-Don’t worry about it, once the mixture comes to a boil, the color will brighten, it will be really nice and orange.
+But, don't worry about it, once the mixture comes to a boil, the color will brighten and be really nice and orange.

 - Only let the jello bubble once or twice, then remove it from the heat.

 - Let it cool for 1 minute (not longer) and carefully pour over the cake, starting in the middle.

 - Let cool for another 5 minutes on the counter, then transfer the cake to the fridge to set.

 - Remove the adjustable baking ring and decorate the mango cake just before serving.